 Stay connected.
 Get our latest research in your inbox.

-The L.A. wildfires brought the urgency of climate resilience harrowingly close to home.
-We’re building partnerships and working with policymakers to improve the region’s fire-readiness.
+The LA fires brought the urgency of climate resilience harrowingly close to home.
+We’re building partnerships and working with policymakers to improve the region’s recovery and fire-readiness.

 UCLA Sustainable LA Grand Challenge Climate & Wildfire Research Initiative

-Chaired by LCI’s co-executive director, Gregory Pierce, the Urban Water Supply + Fire working group of the Climate & Wildfire Research Initiative will form a Research and Policy Coordination Network and facilitate four workshops on the following topics:
+Chaired by Greg Pierce, the Urban Water Supply + Fire working group of the Climate & Wildfire Research Initiative will form a Research and Policy Coordination Network and facilitate workshops on the following topics:

 1. Strengthening drinking water infrastructure resilience,